quanterall/HaskellMaterials/basics/06-mutable-variables.md

 Transactional functions are executed inside of the `STM` monad.
 This means that we are working in a reduced context that doesn't allow `IO`.
-This guarantee enables our transactional blocks to be **retried** if we find out that checks that we want to guarantee on their values don't pass.
+This guarantee enables our transactional blocks to be **retried** if we find out that checks that we want to guarantee on their values don't pass, or the values themselves were changed during the execution of our transaction.
 In order to execute one of these transactional blocks from `IO` we use the function `atomically`:

 ```haskell
 main = do